touhidurabir/eloquent-wherelike/README.md

 ```

 ## Configurations

-The config file contains one important configuration option which is **operator** which define the SQL operator to perform the search .
-By default it's set to **LIKE** but update it as seems fit .
-For example, for PostgreSQL, it should be set to **ILIKE** .
+The config file contains one important configuration option; the **operator** which defines the SQL operator that will be used to perform the query.
+By default it's set to **LIKE**, but you can update it as you see fit.
+For example, for PostgreSQL, it should be set to **ILIKE**.

 ## Usage

-As this **whereLike** method defined as a **macro**, just use it like any eloquent method .
+As this **whereLike** method is defined as a **macro**, just use it like any eloquent method.

 ```php
 $users = User::whereLike(['email', 'name'], 'search_term')->get();